NodeAtlas/BookAtlas/README.md

 ### Run the website in local server ###

-To rotate the site locally, you should install, [NodeAtlas](http://haeresis.github.io/NodeAtlas/) on your development machine.
+To run the website in local, you must install [NodeAtlas](http://haeresis.github.io/NodeAtlas/) on your development machine.

 Then you move into the folder: